Will Purdue cover the spread vs. Marquette? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Purdue has played as a favorite of -175 or more twice this season and won both games.
+- This season, Purdue has been listed as the favorite in three games and won them all.

-- The implied probability of a win from the Boilermakers, based on the moneyline, is 63.6%.

-- The Golden Eagles have played as an underdog of +145 or more just one time this year and came away with a win in that game.
+- The Boilermakers are undefeated in three games this season when favored by -165 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that Marquette has a 40.8% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that Purdue has a 62.3% chance to win.

 Purdue vs. Marquette Over/Under Stats